 Services provided by third parties

 Oakwood may also share information with third party organisations that provide specific services which enhance your membership and experience with us.
-These organisations may process data securely outside of the EEA.
+These organisations may process data securely outside of the EEA and they have confirmed they have met their obligations in accordance with GDPR.
 There is a contract in place with each third party which includes strict terms and conditions to protect your privacy.

 Your communications preferences.